 Most cheaper prebuilt gaming PCs don’t use the best hardware and they’ll often do something like give you a really strong CPU while giving you a bad graphics card in comparison; this completely wrecks a potentially decent build, especially when it’s supposed to be for gaming!

 Sure, you could upgrade later, but wouldn’t you rather get something good the first time, for the same price or cheaper?
 That’s why it pays to do your research.
 If you know which hardware configurations to look for, you can often get really good deals on prebuilt desktops.
 But, if you don’t know what to look for, you’re probably going to end up ripping yourself off.

 That being said, sometimes you find some that are really good as well.
 Take this 4K gaming PC build as an example, to build it yourself it’ll be about $2000 before Windows 10, so let’s say $2100 for good measure.
-Or, there’s this prefab with only a few relatively minor differences for about $100 less.
+Or, there’s this prefab with only a few relatively minor differences for about $100 less at the time of writing.

 Or, take this CybertronPC Borg-709 as another example, in 2017 it retailed for around $700 but only came with an AMD FX 6300 processor, a 1GB Nvidia GTX 750 graphics card, 1TB of storage, and some throwaway mouse & keyboard combo.
 This was honestly something that you could build yourself for way less than $500 back as far as 2015.
 Basically, you would be sorely disappointed if you ended up wasting your money on this desktop.

 It’s not all bad though, sometimes you can get some really unique and interesting features when buying a prebuilt desktop.
 But be careful, because these extra features usually end up doing little (or nothing) to affect the actual ingame performance.